wsprtv/wsprtv.github.io/README.md

 ## Features
 - Supports multiple telemetry protocols, including U4B (with extended telemetry), WB8ELK, and Zachtek.
-- Visualizes real-time telemetry data on a map and through interactive charts.
+- Visualizes real-time telemetry data on a full-screen map and through interactive charts.
 - Exports decoded telemetry for further analysis.
 - Optimized for use on mobile devices.